-However, genotyping per sample is more cost effective in Junior than in FLX system.
-The low cost genotyping in has advantage over FLX for massive HIV drug resistance test in resource-limited settings like sub-Saharan African regions.
-On the other hand, Junior is a desktop sequencing system and requires low space while FLX is a much bigger and complex machine.
-In addition to that, Junior instrument price (~$1,25,000) is much cheaper than FLX (~$5,00,000) meaning that many small laboratories can afford Junior and is a major advantage in poor settings.
+However, genotyping per sample is more cost effective in Junior platform than in FLX system.
+In support to this, we compared the cost per sample reported by two different publications.
+Dudley et al (Dudley et al., 2012) obtained high quality HIV genotypic data sequencing 48 samples in a single Roche/454 Junior platform at the cost of $20 per sample.
+On the other hand, Hezhao Ji et al (Ji et al., 2010) sequenced only HIV PR gene from 96 samples using 1/16th of the full PicoTiterPlate at the cost of $32.46 per sample and HIV PR and RT genes at same sequencing capacity for $52.75 per sample.
+The cost per sample included both labor cost and material cost.
+The low cost genotyping in Junior platform has advantage over FLX for massive HIV drug resistance test in resource-limited settings like sub-Saharan African regions.
+Besides cost, Junior platform is laser printer sized and requires low space while FLX is a larger and complex machine.
+In addition to that, Junior platform instrument price (~$1,25,000) is much cheaper than FLX (~$5,00,000) meaning that Junior platform is a economic choice for many small laboratories can afford and is a major advantage in poor settings.

 Evidence of minor drug resistant HIV variants in baseline samples